k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 1. It has been added in TDM 7.3 to automatically add the sequence Actors to the load flows.
 Populate **TDMSeqSrc2TrgMapping** table to map between the generated sequence Actors and the target tables' columns.
 A sequence Actor can be mapped into a different table and a different LU.

-2. From TDM 8.0 onwards, this table is used to add the sequence Actors to the data generation flow that generates synthetic data for the LU table.
+2. From TDM 8.0 onwards, this table is used for adding the sequence Actors to the data generation flow that generates synthetic data for the LU table.